-Additionally, the data highlighted substantial intra-individual and inter-individual variation in sleep parameters within individuals with the same genetic syndrome.
+In addition, the data highlighted substantial intraindividual and interindividual variation in sleep parameters within individuals with the same genetic syndrome.
 Variability between children in WASO for example was much greater in the SMS group than the TD group at both time points, suggesting waking is more problematic for some children than others.
-To consider which factors might be associated with these individual differences, reliable change statistics for several measures relating to child melatonin use, behavioural and adaptive characteristics and possible indicators of pain in relation to changes in sleep parameters were conducted.
+To consider which factors might be associated with these individual differences, reliable change statistics for several measures relating to child melatonin use, behavioral and adaptive characteristics and possible indicators of pain in relation to changes in sleep parameters were conducted.
 However, no obvious pattern of reliable improvements or deteriorations associated with changes in sleep parameters could be identified from the exploratory reliable change indices, and the relatively small sample size prevented other inferential statistical approaches.
 Of particular note is the suggestion that exogenous melatonin use is not accompanied by sustained improvement or worsening in sleep parameters in either group.
-This is particularly surprising given the number of children in this study taking exogenous melatonin to improve sleep, and the reported disruption to the endogenous melatonin cycle in individuals with SMS $[^{21}]$ .
-A further limitation of the study is that without the use of polysomnography it is not possible to rule out the influence of periodic limb movements and sleep-related breathing difficulties on sleep parameters in SMS [].
-However, polysomnography may not be accessible for many individuals with SMS due to anxiety around sleeping in an unfamiliar environment, or tolerating the equipment required [].
-It is therefore not yet clear why some individuals' TST or WASO might increase over three years while others' decrease, but future research should aim to better characterise these changes utilising more objective measures of children's overnight breathing, movement, behavioural and pain-related characteristics and circadian rhythm analyses, in addition to actigraphy.
-Understanding this variability is likely to be of great importance to families who cite sleep as a key informational need, and is crucial for improving syndrome-related interventions [].
+This is particularly surprising given the number of children in this study taking exogenous melatonin to improve sleep, and the reported disruption to the endogenous melatonin cycle in individuals with SMS [21].
+A further limitation of the study is that without the use of polysomnography, it is not possible to rule out the influence of periodic limb movements and sleep-related breathing difficulties on sleep parameters in SMS [67].
+However, polysomnography may not be accessible for many individuals with SMS due to anxiety around sleeping in an unfamiliar environment, or tolerating the equipment required [68].
+It is, therefore, not yet clear why some individuals' TST or WASO might increase over 3 years while others' decrease, but future research should aim to better characterize these changes utilizing more objective measures of children's overnight breathing, movement, behavioral and pain-related characteristics, and circadian rhythm analyses, in addition to actigraphy.
+Understanding this variability is likely to be of great importance to families who cite sleep as a key informational need and is crucial for improving syndrome-related interventions [5].